 Estimated tax.
 Your estimated tax is the total of your expected income tax, self-employment tax, and certain other taxes for the year, minus your expected credits and withheld tax.
-Generally, you must make estimated tax payments for 2005 if your estimated tax, as defined above, is \$1,000 or more and you estimate that the total amount of income tax to be withheld will be less than the smaller of:
+Generally, you must make estimated tax payments for 2010 if you expect to owe at least \$1,000 in tax (after subtracting your withholding and credits) and you expect your withholding and credits to be less than the smaller of:

-1. 90% of the tax to be shown on your 2005 return, or

-2. 100% of the tax shown on your 2004 return.
+- 1. 90% of the tax to be shown on your 2010 return, or - 2.
+100% of the tax shown on your 2009 return.

-If your adjusted gross income for 2004 was more than \$150,000 (\$75,000 if your filing status is married filing separately), substitute 110% for 100% in (2) above.
+If your adjusted gross income for 2009 was more than \$150,000 (\$75,000 if your filing status for 2010 is married filing separately), substitute 110% for 100% in (2) above.
 For more information, get Publication 505, Tax Withholding and Estimated Tax.

 In figuring your withholding or estimated tax, remember that a part of your monthly social security or equivalent tier 1 railroad retirement benefits may be taxable.
 See Publication 915.
 You can choose to have income tax withheld from those benefits.
-Use Form W-4V, Voluntary Withholding Request, to make this choice.
+Use Form W-4V to make this choice.